-"Is Hinton suggesting the possibility of an alliance between a more rightist, more anticommunist administration in the U.S. and China, joined by certain other rightist regimes (Heath to Wilson, Strauss to Brandt) in Western Europe and a handful (to be realistic) of anti-Soviet governments in the third world?"
+"Is Hinton suggesting the possibility of an alliance between a more rightist, other rightist regimes (Heath to Wilson, Strauss to Brandt) in Western Europe and a handful (to be realistic) of anti-Soviet governments in the third world?"
+He is indeed.
+Smith's tone is better suited to Alice in Wonderland than to a more anticommunist administration in the U.S. and China, joined by certain